 The Company is 87.97% owned by Tosoh Corporation, the parent company.
+The parent company is a foreign corporation based, organized, and existing under the laws of Japan.

 The Company operates manufacturing plants in Assumption Heights, Buru-un, Iligan City and Laguna Technopark, Biñan, Laguna.
 The Company's registered address is 22F The Salcedo Towers 169 H.V.
 Dela Costa St., Salcedo Village, Makati City.